njukenanli/DataBase-Project-Auction-Website/Readme.md

+# Contribution History #
 When committing each time, please add a note of the changes here.
+This would become a reference point of mutual evaluation, so be careful.

 First Commit
 ----------
-commit the starter code from moodle.
+Karina: Create the project on GitHub.
+Commit the starter code from moodle.

+# Program Outline #
+This is a brief introduction of our project framework according to our discussion.